What is it?

 - Size – This course is best run with 10-20 people.
 10 people recommended minimum due to interactive and discussion format.
 30 people is absolute maximum.
 Group work, discussion and role play form part of the training, and is less effective when the group is too small or too large.

-- Background – A mix of experiences is best to share lots of different stories (inexperienced + semi-experienced Tech Leads).
+- Background – A mix of experiences is best to share lots of different stories (inexperienced + semi-experienced Technical Leaders).
 Even those who have been a Tech Lead for a long time has been very useful for them because they rarely get to think and reflect on this

 - Project – People from the same/different project/company doesn’t make a really big difference between to the course – both options brings different perspectives.